romm/formz/Documentation/07-CheatSheets/PhpCheatSheet.rst

 Utilities
 ---------

-The class :php:`Romm\Formz\Utility\FormUtility` contains functions that may help you during development:
+The class :php:`Romm\Formz\Utility\FormUtility` contains methods that may help you during development:

 Get form with errors
 ^^^^^^^^^^^^^^^^^^^^